 Loan Activity.
 We have made loans to owners of hotels that we operate or franchise, typically to facilitate the development of a new hotel.
 Based on historical experience, over time we expect these owners to repay the loans in accordance with the loan agreements, or earlier as the hotels mature and capital markets permit.
 Loan collections and sales, net of advances during 2006, amounted to \$62 million.
-Lodging senior loans outstanding totaled \$9 million (which included a current portion of \$1 million) at year-end 2006 and \$59 million (which included a current portion of \$2 million) at year-end 2005.
-Lodging mezzanine and other loans totaled \$268 million (which included a current portion of \$32 million) at year-end 2005.
+Lodging senior loans outstanding totaled \$9 million (which included a current portion of \$1 million) at year-end 2006 and \$59 million (which included a current portion of \$2 million) at year-end 2006 and \$274 million (which included a current portion of \$13 million) at year-end 2006 and \$274 million (which included a current portion of \$100 million) at year-end 2006 and \$274 million (which included a current portion of \$100 million) at year-end 2006 and \$274 million (which included a current portion of \$100 million) at year-end 2006 and \$274 million (which included a current portion of \$100 million) at year-end 2005.
 In 2006 our notes receivable balance associated with Lodging senior loans and Lodging mezzanine and other loans, declined by \$56 million and primarily reflects the repayment of several loans.